Health Insurance Quotes

 Pregnancy loophole: Coverage surprises if you're on a parent's health insurance plan

-But more young women today may find themselves in this coverage loophole.
-Before the federal health care reform law was passed, many health plans kicked dependent children off their parents' plans when they turned 18.
-Now young adults up to age 26 can stay on a parent's health plan, regardless of whether they live away from home, are out of school or are married.
+Since the federal health care reform law was passed, young adults up to age 26 can stay on a parent's health plan, regardless of whether they live away from home, are out of school or are married.
 The U.S. Department of Health and Human Services estimates 1.1 million young women have health insurance coverage as a result of the provision.

-Starting in 2014, all individual and small group health plans must cover pregnancy and maternity-care services, one of 10 "essential benefits."
-Federal law will prohibit those plans from denying coverage or charging higher premiums for people with pre-existing conditions, including pregnancy.
+Starting in 2014, all individual and small group health plans are required to cover pregnancy and maternity-care services, one of 10 "essential benefits."
+Among those services are a variety of pregnancy-related screenings, such as testing for gestational diabetes, as well as breastfeeding supplies and support.
+Federal law prohibits those plans from denying coverage or charging higher premiums for people with pre-existing conditions, including pregnancy.